Braves vs. Yankees Player Props Betting Odds

 Olson Stats

-- Matt Olson has collected 123 hits with 21 doubles, two triples, 43 home runs and 79 walks.
+- Matt Olson has recorded 124 hits with 21 doubles, two triples, 43 home runs and 80 walks.
 He has driven in 107 runs with one stolen base.

-- Olson takes a six-game streak with at least one hit into this one.
-During his last 10 games he is batting .432 with a double, five home runs, 12 walks and 13 RBI.
+- Olson heads into this game looking to extend his seven-game hit streak.
+During his last 10 outings he is hitting .417 with a double, four home runs, 12 walks and 10 RBI.

 Olson Recent Games